nayyarv/gpus/README.md

 ## Real-world CUDA

-- grids of threads of blocks
+- grids of threads of blocks (insert image)
 - While we can have as many threads as we want, they don't execute simultaneously
     - CUDA splits threads across blocks, and a batch of 32 threads (called a warp) are executed simultaneously